The Nomination and Election Process

 Nomination Criteria and Eligibility

-In considering nominations, the Executive Committee of the Council will balance the importance of established leadership and continuity of Council membership with the need for candidates who represent the next generation of health services research leaders and emerging methodologic training needs based on changes in the field.
-Diversity across one or more dimensions (racial/ethnic identity, gender identity, sexual orientation, career stage, setting, political, geographic, etc.) is also considered and valued, along with representation from different settings, including academia, independent research organizations, government, embedded researchers within health systems, etc.
+In considering nominations, the AcademyHealth Strategic Execution Team will balance the importance of established leadership and continuity of Council membership with the need for candidates who represent the next generation of health services research leaders and emerging methodologic training needs based on changes in the field.
+The Executive Committee also values a range of perspectives and backgrounds, ensuring representation from various professional settings such as academia, independent research organizations, and researchers working within health systems.

 • Implementation science methods